roy-ganz/toql/guide/src/concept.md

 ## Example

-Here is some code that uses Rocket to serve users from a database.
-Note that toql can handle dependencies, such as joins and merges.
-Cool!
+Here is part of the code that uses Rocket to serve users from a database.

 ```rust
 	#[derive(Toql)]